Our Adoption Journey Has Come to An End. (ie. Adoption is not for the Weak)

 Anyway, suffice it to say, the three weeks in Latvia were life altering in many ways, and Ivita was a huge part of the best summer of our lives.
 We fell even more in love with our girl.

-We found out our next court date in Latvia was scheduled for October 5th.
+But — on the drive to take Ivita back, the adoption coordinator mentioned that our next court date in Latvia was scheduled for October 5th.
+FOUR MONTHS.